MakeSchool-Tutorials/Environment-Setup/P01-Key-Tools/content.md

 # The Command Line or Terminal

-If you are not extremely comfortable with navigating the command line (also called your computer's "terminal"), please complete the [Code Academy Command Line Tutorial](https://www.codecademy.com/learn/learn-the-command-line) (Tutorial - 45 min)
+If you are not extremely comfortable with navigating the command line (also called your computer's "terminal"), please complete the [Code Academy Command Line Tutorial](https://www.codecademy.com/learn/learn-the-command-line) (45 - 60 min)

 # Atom or Sublime Text 3